Monday, 28 August 2017

 069. Subedar Khudadad Khan, the First Recipient Of Victoria Cross In India

-Subedar Khudadad Khan was born in Dab, a small village just 3 kilometers south east of Chakwal on Chakwal - Sohawa road, on 28 October, 1888.
-At the start of the WWI he was a Sepoy in 129th Duke of Connaught's Own Baluchis, now the 11th Battalion of Pak Army's Baloch Regiment.
-Nearly 1.3 million Indians served in the British Army during WWI and the largest proportion of them came from the Rawalpindi Division.
-Khudada Khan was one of them.
-But one thing distinguished him from all of them and that was winning a Victoria Cross by displaying extraordinary bravery while fighting Germans in Belgium.
+Subedar Khudadad Khan was born in Dab, a small village just 3 kilometers southeast of Chakwal, on the Chakwal–Sohawa Road, on 28 October 1888.
+At the start of the First World War, he was serving as a sepoy in the 129th Duke of Connaught's Own Baluchis, now the 11th Battalion of the Pakistan Army's Baloch Regiment.
+Nearly 1.3 million Indians served in the British Army during WWI, and the largest proportion of them came from the Rawalpindi Division.
+Khudadad Khan was one of them.
+But what distinguished him from all others was his winning of the Victoria Cross for displaying extraordinary bravery while fighting the Germans in Belgium.

-Victoria Cross is the highest military decoration of the British Empire.
+The Victoria Cross is the highest military decoration of the British Empire.
 It is awarded for "the most conspicuous bravery, or some daring or pre-eminent act of valour or self-sacrifice, or extreme devotion to duty in the presence of the enemy."
-This was introduced by Queen Victoria in 1856 and since has been awarded to 1355 individuals.
+It was introduced by Queen Victoria in 1856 and has since been awarded to 1,355 individuals.

-Till 1911 it was not awarded to the Indian soldiers.
-But during the Delhi Darbar of 1911, it was announced that henceforth it would be awarded to the Indian soldiers also.
-In total five Punjabi Muslims and two Pakhtuns won this medal during the British Raj.
-Subedar Khudadad Khan is one of them.
+Until 1911, it was not awarded to Indian soldiers.
+However, during the Delhi Durbar of 1911, it was announced that henceforth Indian soldiers would also be eligible for this honor.
+In total, five Punjabi Muslims and two Pashtuns received this medal during the British Raj, and Subedar Khudadad Khan was one of them.

 A portrait of Subedar Khudada Khan, VC.